Online Geometric Covering and Piercing: Introduction

-A related problem is the \emph{unit covering} (a special variant of the set cover problem), where $\P$ is a set of points in $\IR^d$, and the set $\cal S$ consists of all (infinite) possible translated copies of a given unit object $s$ in $\IR^d$.
-Note that when the unit object is convex, the unit covering problem is equivalent to the special case of the piercing set problem where objects are translated copies of an object (see Section~\ref{Unit_cover}).
+A related problem is the \emph{unit covering} problem (a special variant of the set cover problem), where $\P$ is a set of points, and the set $\cal S$ consists of all (infinite) possible translated copies of a given object $s$.
+Note that when the object $s$ is convex, the unit covering problem is equivalent to the special case of the piercing set problem, where objects are translated copies of a convex object $-s$ (see Section~\ref{Unit_cover}).
 In the online version of the unit covering problem, the set $\cal S$ is not known in advance.
 Charikar et al.~\cite{CharikarCFM04} studied the online version of the unit covering problem, where $s\subset \IR^d$ is a unit ball.
 They proposed an online algorithm having a competitive ratio of~$O(2^dd\log d)$.
-They also proved $\Omega(\log d/\log\log \log d)$ as the lower bound for this problem.
-Dumitrescu et al.~\cite{DumitrescuGT20} improved both the upper and lower bound of the competitive ratio to $O({1.321}^d)$ and $\Omega(d+1)$, respectively.
-When $s\subset \IR^d$ is a centrally symmetric convex object, they proved the competitive ratio of every deterministic online algorithm is at least $I(s)$, where $I(s)$ is the illumination number (defined in Section~\ref{Notations}) of the convex object $s$.
-Recently, Dumitrescu and T{\'{o}}th~\cite{DumitrescuT22} proved that the competitive ratio of any deterministic online algorithm for the unit covering problem under $L_{\infty}$ norm is at least $2^d$, where $\P=\IR^d$ and $\cal S$ is a collection of hypercubes of side length one unit.
-Surprisingly, we did not find any upper bound of the competitive ratio when objects are anything other than balls and hypercubes.
+They also proved $\Omega(\log d/\log\log \log d)$ as the deterministic lower bound of the competitive ratio for this problem.
+Dumitrescu et al.~\cite{DumitrescuGT20} improved both the upper and lower bounds of the competitive ratio to $O({1.321}^d)$ and $\Omega(d+1)$, respectively.
+When $s\subset \IR^d$ is a centrally symmetric convex object, they proved that the competitive ratio of every deterministic online algorithm is at least $I(s)$, where $I(s)$ is the illumination number (for definition, see Section~\ref{Notations}) of the object $s$.
+Recently, Dumitrescu and T{\'{o}}th~\cite{DumitrescuT22} proved that the competitive ratio of any deterministic online algorithm for the unit covering problem is at least $2^d$ when $\P=\IR^d$ and {$ s$ is a hypercube in $\IR^d$}.
+Surprisingly, we did not find any upper bound of the competitive ratio {when $s$ is anything other than a ball or a hypercube}.
 In this paper, we raise this question and obtain a very general upper bound for the same.